n0th1ngsad/Ticket-System-Discord_bot/README.md

 # Ticket-System-Discord_bot
-Simple discord code bot in python with ticket system + logs feature
+Simple discord code bot in python with ticket system + logs  feature and support slash command

 ---
 > HOW TO USE : </br>